intel-analytics/BigDL-2.x/README.md

 ## Getting Started with RayOnSpark

-Ray is an open source distributed framework for emerging AI applications. _**RayOnSpark**_ allows users to directly run Ray programs on existing Big Data clusters, and direcly write Ray code inline with their Spark code (so as to process the in-memory Spark RDDs or DataFrames).
+Ray is an open source distributed framework for emerging AI applications. _**RayOnSpark**_ allows users to directly run Ray programs on existing Big Data clusters, and directly write Ray code inline with their Spark code (so as to process the in-memory Spark RDDs or DataFrames).

 ```python
 from zoo.orca import init_orca_context